 Figurations of the Barbaric in the 18th Century.
 A Genealogy of the Concept of Culture in International Law, the Philosophy of History, and Literature

-The project seeks to describe the discursive interconnections between international law, the concept of culture, and the philosophy of history.
-This description focuses on the 18th century as the historical saddle point and the figure of the barbarian as the interdiscursive actant, who takes on important yet varying functions in all three discourses.
-Literary representations of barbarians will be examined alongside legal texts and others on the philosophy of culture that dramatize the complex situation sketched out here.
-The Hermannsschlacht (Battle of the Teutoburg Forest) dramas provide one focal point, in which the theme of international law is explicitly and repeatedly dealt with.
-Furthermore, the project aligns with recent endeavors in the research area of “literature and law” to advance a theoretical model for the concept of ›culture‹.
+The project seeked to describe the discursive interconnections between international law, the concept of culture, and the philosophy of history.
+This description focused on the 18th century as the historical saddle point and the figure of the barbarian as the interdiscursive actant, who takes on important yet varying functions in all three discourses.
+Literary representations of barbarians were examined alongside legal texts and others on the philosophy of culture that dramatize the complex situation sketched out here.
+The Hermannsschlacht (Battle of the Teutoburg Forest) dramas provided one focal point, in which the theme of international law is explicitly and repeatedly dealt with.
+Furthermore, the project aligned with recent endeavors in the research area of “literature and law” to advance a theoretical model for the concept of ‘culture.’

-»Die Polypheme Homers und die Patagonier Pufendorfs.
-Barbarei und Völkerrecht bei Vico«, in: Nicola Gess, Christian Moser und Markus Winkler (Hg.): Colloquium Helveticum 45/2016: Poetik und Rhetorik des Barbarischen. (forthcoming)
+- “Die Polypheme Homers und die Patagonier Pufendorfs.
+Barbarei und Völkerrecht bei Vico,” in: Nicola Gess, Christian Moser and Markus Winkler (eds.): Colloquium Helveticum 45 (2016) = Poetik und Rhetorik des Barbarischen, 15–33

 aus: Historia Gotthorvm.
 Vandalorvm & Langobardorvm.
 Amstelodami: Elzevirius 1655